 How to Create a League Points Table Using Ninja Tables

-8. Customize your tables further and make them more user-intuitive by tweaking the Table Configurations.
+8. Additionally, customize the tables and make them more user-friendly by adjusting the table configurations.

-9. Once the customization is done, click on the “Update Configuration” to save settings.
-Now copy the table shortcode by clicking on it.
-Paste the shortcode on the page/post you would like to exhibit the points table on.
+9. Click on the “Update Configuration” button to save settings until the customization is completed.
+Copy the shortcode to the table by clicking on it.
+Paste the shortcode to the page/post where you wish to display the points table on.

 PRO-TIP: Most people these days use their mobile devices such as smartphones/tablets to review league points tables.
 But we know that points tables usually come with a lot of columns, which makes them large